StyraInc/rego-style-guide/README.md

 but equal to "anonymous".
 Since we negate the result of the helper rule in the `deny` rule, we'll have both cases covered.

-**Notes / Exceptions**

-* If you have a more complex input data document, you might be better off using Rego's Type Checking functionality to validate input.
-This is documented [here](https://www.openpolicyagent.org/docs/latest/schemas/#schema-annotations).

 #### Related Resources
 - [OPA AWS CloudFormation Hook Tutorial](https://www.openpolicyagent.org/docs/latest/aws-cloudformation-hooks/)